Hashmi90/LiveConnect/README.md

 cd LiveConnect

-Install the necessary dependencies: npm install
+Install the necessary dependencies: npm install,
 Start the server:
-node server.js
+node server.js,
-Usage
+Usage:
 Open your web browser and go to http://localhost:3000 to start chatting.